cyaoc/kintone-plugin-builder/README.md

 # kintone-plugin-builder
-This is a separate template from the react-kintone-plugin project, which only provides ie11 support for kintone-plugin
+This is a separate template from the react-kintone-plugin project.

+It provides ie11 compatibility support for kintone-plugin.

 # Installation
 ```console